Roger Cotte

-Roger Cotte, (1921 in Clamart – 1999) was a 20th-century French recorder player and musicologist.
+Roger Cotte (1921 in Clamart – 1999) was a 20th-century French recorder player and musicologist.

 Career

 Cotte studied music at the Conservatoire de Paris with Gaston Crunelle from 1940 to 1948.
 He created and directed since 1953 the Group of Ancient Instruments of Paris.
 In 1961, he obtained a Ph.D. in musicology from the Sorbonne, where he directed the musicology laboratory.
 He taught flute at the Schola Cantorum de Paris.
-He signed a few film music (Justine de Sade by Claude Pierson).
+He composed some music for films, including Oh, If Only My Monk Would Want (Ah!
+Si mon moine voulait...) and Justine de Sade by Claude Pierson.
 From 1984 to 1992, he taught at the State University of Sao Paulo, Brazil, where he founded an early music group.
 He published La musique maçonnique et ses musiciens, Musique et symbolisme and a notebook of masonic songs.

 His musical research has focused on Jean-Jacques Rousseau and Masonic music in Mozart, Beethoven, Johann Nepomuk Hummel.